tonaljs/tonal/README.md

 Unfortunately, there's a lot of breaking changes.
 See [migrate from v2](docs/migrate-from-v2.md) to learn about that changes.

-The most important breaking changes includes:

-- `@tonaljs/tonal` now exports the tonal core: `note`, `interval`, `transpose` and `distance` functions.
-In version 2 `tonal` module was a facade.
-In v3 this is not true anymore.
-- API radically simplified.
-Utility methods made private.
-- Related: all functions to extract a single property from anything are removed.
-For example: in v2 `Note.name('C4')` should be written in v3 as: `note('C4').name`

-Hopefully, those breaking changes made the library easy to understand and maintain.

-This version is not yet published.
-For latest published version see [tonal v2](https://github.com/tonaljs/v2)

 #### Migrating from v2

 ## Example